Arshdeep-ceo/Clothused/README.md

-# stacked_architecture
+# Flutter Get

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a template for a Flutter application with "get" State Manager.

 A few resources to get you started if this is your first Flutter project: